Greece extends lockdown, tightens restrictions to stem surge in COVID-19 cases | Health

-Greece has extended a lockdown and tightened restrictions in Athens and other affected regions to stem a surge in new COVID-19 infections, authorities said on Wednesday.
+Greece has extended a lockdown and tightened restrictions in more areas of the country to stem the spread of the coronavirus pandemic after a surge in new infections piled pressure on its health system, authorities said on Wednesday.

+With 6,597 deaths, Greece has fared better than other European countries since its first case was reported a year ago.
+But despite a lockdown in Athens for more than two weeks, infections have showed no sign of receding.
+Authorities reported 2,702 daily infections on Wednesday, the highest daily figure recorded this year, and up from 2,353 the previous day.
+There were 40 deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)